General Staff: The Russian army lost a tank and over 900 soldiers in a day

 The General Staff of the Armed Forces of Ukraine reports on this.

-In addition, the Russian army lost one tank, three armored vehicles, 13 artillery systems, 249 operational-tactical-level UAVs, and 33 units of automotive equipment in a day.
+In addition, the Russian army lost one tank, an armored vehicle, 13 artillery systems, a multiple launch rocket system, 273 operational-tactical-level UAVs, and 44 units of automotive equipment in a day.

 Ukraine and Russia rarely publish official figures on their losses in the war.
 The last time Russia officially reported this was in September 2022, when it reported 5 937 deaths.